Prometric HAAD/DHA/MOH MOCK TEST - 1

 40.

-Using Piaget’s theory of cognitive development, what should the nurse expect a 6-month-old infant to demonstrate?
+During a 6-month well-baby checkup, a nurse observes the infant’s behavior and interactions.
+Using Piaget’s theory of cognitive development, what should the nurse expect this infant to demonstrate?

 41.

-An internal fetal monitor is applied while a client is in labor.
-What should the nurse explain about positioning while the monitor is in place?
+A client in active labor has an internal fetal monitor applied to continuously assess fetal heart rate.
+What should the nurse explain regarding positioning while the monitor is in place?

 42.

-During a newborn assessment a nurse reports a sign of respiratory distress.
-What clinical manifestation did the nurse identify?
+A nurse is assessing a newborn in the nursery and observes a clinical sign indicating respiratory distress.
+Which manifestation did the nurse most likely identify?

 43.

-On the third postpartum day, a woman who is breastfeeding calls the nurse at the clinic and asks why her breasts are tight and swollen.
-What should the nurse consider before explaining why her breasts are engorged?
+On the third postpartum day, a breastfeeding mother calls the clinic and reports that her breasts feel tight and swollen.
+Before explaining why her breasts are engorged, what should the nurse consider?

 44.

-A person on the beach sustains a deep partial-thickness burn because of a severe sunburn.
-What is the best first-aid measure that a nurse should instruct the person to apply before seeking health care?
+A 25-year-old person is sunbathing at the beach and sustains a deep partial-thickness burn from severe sunburn.
+Before seeking health care, what is the best first-aid measure the nurse should instruct the person to take?

 45.